wrkzcoin/wrkzcoin/NETWORKING.md

 - **The socket file is unlinked on shutdown.**
 - **A failed IPC bind is not fatal for the daemon or wallet-api** — it warns and keeps serving on the TCP listeners, matching how an IPv6 bind failure is handled.
-For `Wrkz-service`, where IPC replaces the TCP port, a failed bind stops startup.
+For `wrkz-service`, where IPC replaces the TCP port, a failed bind stops startup.
 - Socket paths are limited to 107 bytes by the kernel, not by us.

 ---